GradleUp/static-analysis-plugin/docs/tools/pmd.md

 ---

 ## Configure PMD
-Enabling and configuring PMD for a project is done through the `pmd` closure:
+To enable and configure PMD for a project use the `pmd` closure:

 ```gradle
 pmd {